TomHarrop/tc_alignment_params/README.md

 It's probably caused by very gappy alignments output from Captus with the default settings.

+## TLDR

-### TLDR: This was done 30 samples from a single experiment.
+### This was done 30 samples from a single experiment.
 It needs to be tested on other data!

 The parameter that made the biggest difference to the output was `--min_coverage`.
 Increasing this caused the gap score of the final alignments